DigitalPublishingToolkit/NN09/md/10Rules.md

 The power of the state is notably decreasing even today, and in matters of internet policy, it has already made itself dispensable as a dialogue partner.
-State institutions will be increasingly and effectively circumvented in the future, and politicians will accept it without objection.
+State institutions will be increasingly and effectively circumvented in the future, and politicians will accept without objection.
 The state will not disappear entirely, but fade into the background.
 Institutionalized politics, meanwhile, is trying to weave the old order into transnational and European-level governance, and can